aamathews23/adventure-blog/content/posts/react-basics.md

 - Typescript - a type safe superset of Javascript which allows for strict typing of data
 - create-react-app - the command line utility to create new React apps
 - Babel & webpack - the React build system
-- npm - the Node.js pacakage manager
+- npm - the Node.js package manager

 ## Basics of React